2matttu/2matttu.github.io/aboutme.markdown

 permalink: /about/
 ---

-I am a Yale undergrad student studying CS.
-I want to know how small things form a more bigger, complex thing.
+I'm a Yale '22 undergrad studying Computer Science.
+I want to learn how systems of all types are designed and implemented, from computers to the brain.

-I've been playing piano since elementary school and have recently picked up guitar.
-I am the Head STUDent Arranger for Yale's Marching Band!
-My [arrangements]({% link arrangements.markdown %}) range from Eastern and Western Pop Music, in addition to music from anime.
+I've been playing piano since elementary school and have recently started guitar.
+I arrange music for the Yale Precision Marching band as their Head Student Arranger.
+My [arrangements]({% link arrangements.markdown %}) range from Eastern and Western Pop Music, in addition to music from video games and anime.

+<p>I've published some <a href="http://www.yalescientific.org/?s=%22matt+tu%22" target="_blank">articles</a> for the <a href="http://www.yalescientific.org/" target="_blank">Yale Scientific Magazine</a>, but now I mainly work on maintaining and redesigning their website.</p>

 I'm also an avid [memer]({% link memes.markdown %}).

 I live in Westchester County, New York.

 My Chinese name is《涂旭辰》which is a combination of my family name《涂》and a surname meaning《旭》rising sun +《辰》year of the dragon.
-I want to continue learning Chinese - my mother tongue, in addition to some Korean and Japanese before I graduate.
+I want to continue learning Chinese - my mother tongue, in addition to some Korean and Japanese before I graduate Yale.

-## Coursework
+## Academics

-### CS Classes Taken
+### CS Coursework

 - Systems Programming and Computer Organization (CPSC 323)